Could It Be Breast Cancer?

 - change in the size or shape of the breast

 - itchy, scaly sore or rash on the nipple

 - pulling in of your nipple or other parts of the breast

 - or new pain in one spot that doesn’t go away.

 Don’t wait until you have a concern to make your appointment!
-It is important to see your gynecologist or primary care physician yearly to identify and discuss risk factors for breast cancer and to talk about changes in her overall health.
+It is important to see your gynecologist or primary care physician yearly to identify and discuss and to talk about changes in your overall health.